harujoh/KelpNet/README.md

 - Development for various platforms such as PCs, mobile devices, and embedded devices is possible.

 ## How to contact us
-Please register your questions and requests with Issues
-Please feel free to use this page if you have any questions or concerns, even if they are minor ones.
+If you have any questions or concerns, even minor ones, please feel free to use Issue.

-If you prefer a quick exchange, please contact us via Twitter
+If you want to communicate with us easily, please contact us via Twitter.
-You can also check the current development status on Twitter
+You can also check the current development status on Twitter.
 Twitter: https://twitter.com/harujoh

 ## System Requirements